rach-db/secleaf-q2-ctf-2026/pwn/ret2win.md

 ---

-# Initial Analysis
+# Initial Thoughts

-The challenge title:
+The challenge name immediately gave away the general idea.

 ```txt
 ret2win
 ```

-immediately suggested a classic binary exploitation pattern:
+is a very common beginner binary exploitation pattern where:
-- stack buffer overflow
+- a buffer overflow exists
-- overwritten return address
+- the return address gets overwritten
-- redirecting execution into a hidden function
+- and execution is redirected into a hidden function.

+So before even opening the binary, I already expected:
+- stack overflow vulnerability
+- hidden “win” function
+- simple control-flow hijacking.

 ---

-# Inspecting the Binary
+# Looking at the Binary

-I first inspected the binary using:
+I first checked the file type:

 ```bash
 file ret2win
 ```

-Then extracted embedded strings:
+Then extracted readable strings:

 ```bash
 strings ret2win
 ```

-This revealed several important strings:
+Some interesting strings immediately stood out:

 ```txt
 Access Granted!